 1. Graduate School

 Compared to undergraduate studies, graduate and professional programs are more:

-- Focused – emphasizes depth of knowledge and skills
+- Focused – emphasize depth of knowledge and skills

-- Scholarly – requires advanced critical analysis abilities, analytical/interpretive skills and may require in-depth research
+- Scholarly – require advanced critical analysis abilities, analytical/interpretive skills and may require in-depth research

 A master's degree takes an additional 1-2 years of full-time study after an undergraduate degree and doctoral/PhD programs can take 4-6 additional years of study following a master’s degree.
 Professional programs can be from 2 to 5 years in length.